Jnazareth101/X65-Ex2/README.md

 1. Replace the repository name in the title above with the name of your team's GitHub repository for this exercise.
 2. Answer these questions
    * What are the GitHub usernames of your team members?
-       * GitHub username 1: Aditya Nese
+       * GitHub username 1: AdityaNese
-       * Github username 2: Jnazareth101
+       * Github username 2:
-       * GitHub username 3:
+       * GitHub username 3: TheodoreMontalbano
-       * GitHub username 4: mmiranda2
+       * GitHub username 4:
        * GitHub username 5:
    * When did you complete this exercise?
    * How long did it take your team to complete this exercise?